Challenges Faced by Erin Andrews: Obstacles and Turning Points

 In 2008, Michael David Barrett filmed Erin Andrews in her hotel room through peepholes at the Nashville Marriott and the Radisson Airport hotel in Milwaukee.

-On July 16, 2009, one of the videos of Erin Andrews, in which she appeared totally nude, was posted online and quickly went viral.
+On July 16, 2009, a video of Erin Andrews filmed through a peephole, in which she appeared nude, was posted online and quickly went viral.

 On October 2, 2009, Michael David Barrett was arrested by the FBI for interstate stalking.